Technoholics/LearnPy/Strings.md

  ```
  The above code would assign a to third_letter.
  ---
 ##String Manipulation

 There are some predefined methods used for manipulating strings or else working with strings.
 Out of which we are going to see few:
 1. len()
 2. lower()
 3. upper()
-4. str()

 ### len()
 len() is used to calculate length of a string.
 For example suppose you want to find length of "LearnPy", then you can do that by `len("LearnPy")` you would get output as 7.
 Or else if you have a variable then its length can be calculated as `len(hello)`.
 That is you can provide string or variable both.
 ### lower()